pgmoneta/pgmoneta/doc/man/pgmoneta.conf.5.rst

   The base directory for the Azure container

 retention
-  The retention for pgmoneta.
-Default is 7
+  The retention time in days, weeks, months, years.
+Default is 7, - , - , -

 link
   Use links to limit backup size.
 Default is true